tvbuddy-net/behave-django/docs/usage.rst

 You can define `Django fixtures`_ using a function decorator.
 The decorator will load the fixtures in the ``before_scenario``, as documented above.
-It is merely a convenient way to keep fixtures close to your steps.
+It is merely a convenient way to keep fixtures close to your steps. **Caveat:** if *any* step in a scenario uses the fixture decorator, **all** steps in the scenario will have the fixture loaded.

 .. code-block::  python